-Sharon & Kieran Cronin tied the knot in beautiful Gougane Barra.
+Sharon & Kieran beautiful Gougane Barra wedding photography.

 On a beautiful, if a tad windy day in the valley of Saint Finbarr, source of the great Lee, the family and friends of Sharon and Kieran gathered for a small, intimate ceremony in the historic Church at Gougane Barra.
 I was honoured to be their wedding photographer and as the tourists gathered and locals mingled, Sharon and Kieran met for that ever more popular wedding day ‘first look’ photo on the steps of the hotel.
 After joining their guests in the small chapel for a beautiful ceremony pausing only for the mellifluous hymns sung by their cousins and bridesmaids we took a stroll around the island for a few intimate shots before heading up into the old forest with the bridal party.